sysco-middleware/sysco-middleware.github.io/_posts/2019-06-24-testing-kafka-based-applications.md

 #### Approach 2: Define containers in docker-compose file
 Another approach is to prepare containers environment for testing is to define all the environment information in a docker-compose.yml.
 In this case Testcontainers manage composition of containers.
 All services share common network.
 Name of service uses as a network alias.
 This approach also supports waiting strategies.
-Example of how to create topic in a docker-compose file can be found in [confluent examples](https://github.com/confluentinc/examples/blob/f854ac008952346ceaba0d1f1a352788f0572c74/microservices-orders/docker-compose.yml#L182-L215).
+Example of how to create topic in a `docker-compose` file can be found in [Confluent examples](https://github.com/confluentinc/examples/blob/f854ac008952346ceaba0d1f1a352788f0572c74/microservices-orders/docker-compose.yml#L182-L215).

 ```java
 /**